bufbuild/protobuf-es/docs/runtime_api.md

 }
 ```

-It is possible to look up the name by value:
+You can look up the name by value:

 ```typescript
 let val: Country = Country.USA;
 let name = Country[val]; // => "USA"
 ```

-And to look up the enum value by name:
+And look up the enum value by name:
 ```typescript
 let val: Country = Country["USA"]; // => 1
 ```